Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsection{Method Comparison}

 This subsection compares GEM with previous manipulation methods in dynamic object manipulation.
 Although the classic kinematics-based methods can also handle dynamic object manipulation after precise system identification and careful parameter tuning, they demand special algorithm designs for different tasks and testing environments.
-This task-dependent characteristic violates the focus of this work, how to improve the generalization of a manipulation system.
+This task-dependent characteristic violates the focus of this work, how to build a policy that is generalizable across various scenarios.
 Therefore, we mainly compare GEM with the recent learning-based methods, which present better generalization.

-The compared methods include AnyGrasp \cite{fang2023anygrasp}, ConvMLP\cite{zhang2018deep}, RVT-2 \cite{goyal2024rvt}, ACT \cite{zhao2023learning}, Diffusion Policy (DP) \cite{chi2023diffusion}, OpenVLA \cite{kimopenvla}, and PI0 \cite{black2024pi_0}.
+The compared methods include AnyGrasp \cite{fang2023anygrasp}, ConvMLP\cite{zhang2018deep}, RVT-2 \cite{goyal2024rvt}, ACT \cite{zhao2023learning}, Diffusion Policy (DP) \cite{chi2023diffusion}, Diffusion Policy 3D (DP3) \cite{ze20243d}, OpenVLA \cite{kimopenvla}, and PI0 \cite{black2024pi_0}.
 Among them, AnyGrasp can generate grasp pose candidates based on the 3D points of the target object.
 Then, the robot arm selects the grasp pose with the highest confidence and grasps the target based on kinematic control.
-Since AnyGrasp only predicts the grasp pose of each object for once, the grasp is executed in an open-loop manner.
+Since AnyGrasp only predicts the grasp pose of each object once, the grasp is executed in an open-loop manner.
 RVT-2 is a representative two-stage method that takes RGB-D information as input and processes this information based on point cloud reconstruction.
+Similar to the GEM network, DP3 takes 3D points as environmental observation, but it does not employ visual color feature.
 The inputs of the other compared methods are the wrist and external view images.
 Among them, ConvMLP, ACT, and DP are lightweight neural networks based on image observations.
 OpenVLA and PI0 are two influential vision-language-action (VLA) models.
 As OpenVLA and PI0 contain billions of parameters, their inference speeds are limited.